PetarBelberov/custom-online-shop/README.md

 ## Project Structure

-Explain the structure of your project, including the main directories and files.
+Explain the structure of the project, including the main directories and files.

 - **config/database.php**: This file contains the database credentials and creates a new PDO instance to establish a connection to the database.